Waseembas/Vagdockans/README.md

 Steps

+clone the repo

+get the full path where is code clone

+config.vm.synced_folder "paste the your system repo complete path here", "/home/ubuntu"

+these following lines are automated with vagrant

+"
 install the ansible on your system first by this link https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-16-04 now check the connectivity using this command ansible -m ping localhost install the docker and dockercompose using these links